 Money is obviously a big driver, but it should not be the primary deciding factor.
 Treatment that appears much cheaper than the competition should set off alarm bells as it may be sub-standard.
 You don't want to skimp on your health and well-being.

-Third world countries are obviously much cheaper than Europe, however you have to consider if the risks are worth it.
+Third world countries are obviously much cheaper than Europe, however, you have to consider if the risks are worth it.
 If you undergo surgery and things don’t go well will you feel confident that your health is covered?

-Clinics in the Czech Republic, Spain, Turkey, etc are generally state of the art, but if you are considering low-cost treatment in a former Soviet Republic, expect the hospitals to look rather drab and utilitarian and the bedside manner to be a little different to what you’re used to.
-This does not detract from the skill of the surgeons and the quality of care, but it’s something to think about if you value your creature comforts.
+Clinics in the Czech Republic, Spain, Turkey, etc are generally state of the art, but if you are considering low-cost treatment in the former Soviet Republic, expect the hospitals to look rather drab and utilitarian and the bedside manner to be a little different to what you're used to.
+This does not detract from the skill of the surgeons and the quality of care, but it's something to think about if you value your creature comforts.

 Ease of travel